bellingcat/EDGAR/README.md

 It isn't always easy to get the information you might need from the SEC, so this Python tool lets you download the search results to a file without having to go through all the pages of results by hand.

-This is a command line tool that takes a search query, opens a web browser in the background, and downloads the search results into a CSV file that can be opened in a spreadsheet program (such as Excel).
+This is a command line tool that takes a search query, queries a server, and downloads the search results into a CSV file that can be opened in a spreadsheet program (such as Excel).

 ### Examples